Travel in Austria

 St. Stephen’s Square (Stephansplatz)

 If you look at a map of Vienna’s districts, you can see that the first and oldest district of the city is right in its center.
-At the very heart of this ancient district is St. Stephen’s Square (Stephansplatz in German).
+At the very heart of this ancient district is St. Stephen’s Square (Stephansplatz).
 This is the square that surrounds the great cathedral, and you will have to pass through it to enter the cathedral.

 Two ancient and central streets start from the square: Graben and Kärntner Strasse, which are bustling with luxury shops, restaurants, and cafes.
 Quite surprisingly, opposite the cathedral, there is a completely modern building called the Haas-Haus, which was built in 1990.
 Many of the city’s residents were not at all pleased with the construction of the building because, in their opinion, it detracts from the historical charm of the entire area.
-Despite the opposition, the modern building remains standing and is still used today for a luxury restaurant and offices.
+Despite the opposition, the modern building still stands and people still use it today for a luxury restaurant and offices.
 For many Viennese, it symbolizes the possibility of harmony between the old and the new.

-Right under the square, there is a subway station called Stephansplatz, which makes it easy and quick to reach the heart of the Old City.
-In 1973, during the construction of the station, the remains of an ancient medieval prayer room were discovered 12 meters below the ground.
+Right under the square, a subway station called Stephansplatz provides easy and quick access to the heart of the Old City.
+In 1973, workers discovered the remains of an ancient medieval prayer room 12 meters below the ground during the construction of the station.
 It is possible that this room served as an ancient burial place or simply as an underground room of the church.

 At the corner of the Palais Equitable, at the edge of the square, encased in glass, there is a unique and ancient sculpture of a tree trunk with hundreds of nails hammered into it.
-Although there are other sculptures of this type in other cities in Hungary and Romania, this one is the oldest ever found.
+Although other cities in Hungary and Romania have sculptures of this type, researchers have found this one to be the oldest ever.
 Its first mention appears as early as 1533.

 According to researchers’ hypotheses, blacksmiths and their assistants who were setting out on journeys across the continent would hammer a nail into the tree trunk for good luck and protection.
 Nailing nails into crosses, stones, and trees to ask for protection and healing from God was a common custom, similar to the practice of throwing coins into a well to make a wish.
 At that time, nails were considered a sought-after commodity that people did not waste for no reason.